Jpark55/SQL_codes/README.md

 Reports created due to limitations of default report builder in BytePro.

 Temp tables used due to data spread out in multiple tables.
-Custom fields created in Byte are grouped into a few tables by data type.
+Custom fields created in BytePro are grouped in two ways
+- a *CustomFields* table which only holds a limited number of entries regardless of data type.
+- *Extended**data**Value* tables by data type

 ---